lbechberger/MLinPractice/Documentation.md

 ## Hyperparameter Optimization
 `mlflow ui --backend-store-uri data/classification/mlflow`

-After having done preprocessing and feature extraction, choosen evaluation metrics, and decided on the classifiers to employ with what kind of parameters, we ran different configurations on the training and validation set to find the most promising classifier and hyperparameter set.
+After having done preprocessing and feature extraction, chosen evaluation metrics, and decided on the classifiers to employ with what kind of parameters, we ran different configurations on the training and validation set to find the most promising classifier and hyperparameter set.
 Listing the results of every possible combination would go beyond the scope of this documentation, which is why we will only provide an overview over all tested combinations and the most notable results.
 We tracked all results using the `mlflow` package, which allows for very convenient logging of the used parameters and metrics.

 ### _k_ - Nearest Neighbor